numist/Diffing-Explorations/README.md

 The performance in this doc is described in terms of element comparisons.
 No consideration is given to element hashing or the cost of maintaining the work queue.

 And in the real world, it shows: despite club's order of magnitude reduction in both active edit paths and element comparisons, Myers' is still faster for workloads it can complete in dozens of ms or less.
+The accounting overhead of club's internal structures put it at a 10x disadvantage in terms of wall clock time per element comparison.

 That said, this implementation measures significantly faster on larger workloads.
 It should probably be used instead of Myers' whenever `n * m ≳ 2500`, preferably compensating for any shared prefix/suffix.

+A more complete investigation of the real-world performance of club diffing can be found in [Documents/Performance Analysis.md](Documents/Performance Analysis.md).